Volunteering is fun, easy and rewarding!

 Junior Golf

-• Assistants to help with clinics.
+- Current opportunity as assistants to help with our Junior Golf Clinic on May 30.
 Assist our LPGA and PGA professionals or help with day-of registration, supporting participants, setup and take down, etc.

 State Days